Mark Stemmler

-Mark Stemmler was born on August 7, 1960 in Norwood, Massachusetts, United States.
-He was Professor of Psychological Methodology and Quality Assurance at the Faculty of Psychology and Sports Science, Bielefeld University from 2007 to 2011.
+Mark Stemmler (born August 7, 1960, in Norwood, Massachusetts, United States), was Professor of Psychological Methodology and Quality Assurance at the Faculty of Psychology and Sports Science, Bielefeld University from 2007 to 2011.
 He was also a member of the Center for Statistics (Zentrum für Statistik) at Bielefeld University.
 Currently he is Professor of Psychological Assessment at the Department of Psychology and Sports Science at the University of Erlangen-Nuremberg.
-Since 2010 he is also Adjunct Professor at the College of Health and Human Development at the Pennsylvania State University.
+Since 2010 he is also adjunct professor at the College of Health and Human Development at the Pennsylvania State University.